ibilalkayy/60-Days-Of-DevOps/Days/day51.md

 On the fifty first day, I learned the following things about CI/CD Pipeline.

-## Build after other project are build (jenkins upstream and downstream)
+## Build after another project is build (jenkins upstream and downstream)

 - Now let's take a look that how to link two jobs so that the previous one won't be executed unless the first one is executed.